dotnet/csharplang/spec/namespaces.md

 ### Using alias directives

-A *using_alias_directive* introduces an identifier that serves as an alias for a namespace or type within the immediately enclosing compilation unit or namespace body.
+A *using_alias_directive* introduces an identifier that serves as an alias for a namespace or accessible type within the immediately enclosing compilation unit or namespace body.

 ```antlr
 using_alias_directive